mfractor/mfractor.github.io/docs/installation-and-setup.md

 ## Install From Marketplace

 ### Visual Studio Mac

+MFractor for Visual Studio Mac can be installed using Visual Studio Macs **Extension Manager**.
+This is the repository of extensions that are available for Visual Studio Mac.

+To install MFractor:

-To install MFractor, start Visual Studio for Mac.
+ 1. Start Visual Studio for Mac.

-Next, navigate to the top **Visual Studio** menu item and select **Extensions**.
+ 2. Navigate to the top **Visual Studio** menu item and select **Extensions**.

-Next, click on the Gallery tab and under IDE Extensions choose MFractor.
+ 3. Click on the Gallery tab and under IDE Extensions choose MFractor.

-### Visual Studio Windows

-MFractor for Visual Studio Windows can be installed through the
+ 4. In the right panel, select **Install**
+ 5. After installation finishes, restart Visual Studio to complete installation.

 ## Install From File